RareSkills/solana-tutorial/content/anchor-signer/anchor-signer.md

 However, there is an important change in the client code:
 - For testing purposes, we create a new wallet called `newKeypair`.
 This is different from the one Anchor provides by default.
 - We airdrop that new wallet 1 SOL so it can pay for transactions.
 - Pay attention to the comment `// THIS MUST BE EXPLICITLY SPECIFIED`.
 We are passing the publicKey of that wallet for the `Signer` field.
 When we use the default signer built into Anchor, Anchor passes this in the background for us.
-However, when we use a different wallet, we need to provide this explictily.
+However, when we use a different wallet, we need to provide this explicitly.
 - We set the signer to be `newKeypair` with the `.signers([newKeypair])` configuration.

 We will explain after this code snippet why we are (seemingly) specifying the signer twice: